ASSISTANT PROFESSOR (LECTURER) IN COMPUTER SCIENCE, UNIVERSITY OF BIRMINGHAM

 June 2022 - Open PhD positions available to join the University of Birmingham under my supervision.
 For more information click here!

 May 2022 - Our paper "Lower Network Degrees Promote Cooperation in the Prisoner’s Dilemma with Environmental Feedback" has been accepted for publication in IEEE Control Systems Letters and is now available in early access here.

-March - I have completed the apprenticeship in higher education, being awarded a distinction after the EPA with en external examiner of the HEA and received the status of Fellow of the HEA.
+March - I have completed the apprenticeship in higher education, being awarded a distinction in the EPA (End Point Assessment) with en external examiner of the HEA and received the status of Fellow of the HEA.

 January 2022 - I have joined the University of Birmingham as Assistant Professor (Lecturer) in Computer Science.

 December 2021 - Our paper "The Impact of Irrational Behaviours in the Optional Prisoner's Dilemma with Game-Environment Feedback" has been accepted for publication in the International Journal for Robust and Nonlinear Control (IJRNC), Special Issue on Approaches for Systems in the Life Sciences (available here).

 September 2021 - Our paper "The Role of Asymptomatic Infections in the COVID-19 Epidemic via Complex Networks and Stability Analysis" has been accepted for publication in SICON.
 Our paper "Incorporating Human Behavior in VR Compartmental Simulation Models" has been published in ACM Symposium on Virtual Reality Software and Technology (VRST) and is available at this link.